aryamanmaithani/aryamanmaithani.github.io/notes/cs-213/index.md

 ---
 layout: page
 title: CS 213
-subtitle: Links to the notes I've made
+subtitle: Data Structures and Algorithms
 image:
 ---
 These are a collection of notes that I'm typing during the classes.